-As a result of the IPO and the related transactions completed in April 2019 (described further in "Note 1-Business Operations and Organizations" of the Notes to Condensed Consolidated Financial Statements included in Part I, Item 1 of this Form 10-Q), we owned a portion of the Common Units of the Operating Company, which was treated as a partnership for U.S. federal and most applicable state and local income tax purposes.
-As a partnership, the Operating Company was generally not subject to U.S. federal and certain state and local income taxes, however, certain states in which the Operating Company does business impose state composite and/or withholding income taxes.
-Any taxable income or loss generated by the Operating Company was passed through to and included in the taxable income or loss of its members, including Greenalne, on a pro-rata basis, in accordance with the terms of the Operating Company was also subject to taxes in foreign jurisdictions.
-We are a corporation subject to U.S. federal income taxes, in addition to state and local income taxes, based on our share of the Operating Company's pass-through taxable income.
+As a result of the IPO and the related transactions completed in April 2019 (described further in "Note 1-Business Operations and Organizations" of the Notes to Condensed Consolidated Financial Statements included in Part I, Item 1 of this Form 10-Q), we owned a portion of the Common Units of the Operating Company, which was treated as a partnership for U.S. federal and most applicable state and local income taxes, however, certain states in which the Operating Company was generally not subject to U.S. federal and certain state and local income taxes, however, certain states in which the Operating Company was pensed through to and included in the taxable income to loss of its members, including Greenlane, on a pro-rata basis, in accordance with the terms of the Operating Agreement.
+The Operating Company was also subject to U.S. federal income taxes, in addition to state and local income taxes, based on our share of the Operating Company's pass-through taxable income.

 Effective on December 31, 2022, the Operating Company became wholly owned by us.
 As a result, the Operating Company's tax status was converted from a partnership to a disregarded entity.
-Starting in 2023, 100% of the Operating Company's US income and expenses will be included in our US and state tax returns.
+Starting in 2023, 100% of the Operating Company's US income and expenses will be included in our US and state tax returns